 With over 25 years of experience in Pharmaceutical, cosmeceutical, and Medical Device Product Development, Manufacturing, R&D, QA, QC, Consultations, Training, GMP Compliance Implementation, and Regulatory Affairs.

-Raed has strong experience in product registration within all Middle Eastern countries and has gone through the entire technical career life cycle.
-He has taken part in many training programs in Jordan and the Middle East as a technical trainer and facilitator.
+Raed has substantial experience in product registration within all Middle Eastern countries and has gone through the entire technical career life cycle.
+He has participated in many training programs in Jordan and the Middle East as a technical trainer and facilitator.